DfX-NYUAD/GlitchFHE/Software-Experiments/README.md

 We perform GlitchFHE

 - on the BFV implementation of cryptonets - an image classification accelerator implementated in Microsoft SEAL-3.7.2 (https://github.com/microsoft/SEAL/tree/3.7.2).
-We have taken this implementatoon from [1][2]
+We have modified this implementation by using  https://github.com/momalab/furbo
 - on the CKKS implementation of cryptonets.
-We have modified the BFV-based cryptonets implementation from [1][2] to obtain this implementation
+We have modified the BFV-based cryptonets implementation from https://github.com/momalab/furbo to obtain this implementation

 #### __File Information__